Home icon Free Home Survey

 What types of jobs might be suitable?

-Disability covers a whole range of physical and mental impairments, so it would be impossible to say that any type of job would be right for any one person.
+Disability covers a whole range of physical and mental impairments, so it would be impossible to say that any type of job, or disability-friendly employer would be right for any one person.
 However, there are some jobs that may be more suited to some types of disabilities.

 For example, those with visual impairments may want to explore a career in counselling, research or accountancy, or someone with a hearing impairment could consider a job in marketing, engineering, or cosmetology.